 - More information about the Churches Together Hardship Fund (external link)

 The WBS Undergraduate Scholarship Programme aims to support students from under-represented backgrounds in Higher Education.
-The closing date to apply is 12:00pm (midday) BST on Friday 31st July 2020.

 Successful applicants will benefit from financial aid of £2000 per academic year to help with living costs as well as the following: